Collaboration Success Program

 Fill out the intent to participate form and tell us which solution and related components interest you.
 We’ll give you a call, talk through your plans and help you determine whether or not the CSP is right for you and your team.
 If it is, we’ll ask you to apply and then will send you an invoice.
 On the application form, you’ll need to identify a team lead to be the contact for your organization’s participation.

 While the software is community developed and open source (thus free to download), the CSP provides training opportunities, planning and integration suggestions, and help with your questions during your practicum.
-The $20,000 fee covers your team’s participation in one CSP cycle, including the training benefits, access to the subject matter experts, and other benefits noted above.
+The $25,000 fee covers your team’s participation in one CSP cycle, including the training benefits, access to the subject matter experts, and other benefits noted above.
 It also includes your membership in the CSP alumni group, providing access to benefits after your integration practicum ends.
-It does not include travel and associated expenses to the face-to-face meeting.
 You’ll need to ensure that your invoice is paid prior to the first event.

 If you apply and then need to cancel, you can do so within 30 days of the date of the invoice.
 If you need to cancel after 30 days, no refunds will be issued, but we will defer your institution’s participation to the next CSP cycle as long as your institution didn’t attend the training or practicum.